studentmediene/RadioRevolt-API/README.md

 ### Single run

-* Run unit tests & code lint with `npm test`.
+* Run unit tests & code lint with `yarn test`.
 This will use your local database.
-* Run just unit tests with `npm run tests` with `NODE_ENV=test`.
+* Run just unit tests with `yarn run tests` with `NODE_ENV=test`.
 This will use your local database.

 ### Watch

-Run the unit tests continuously with `npm run test:watch`.
+Run the unit tests continuously with `yarn run test:watch`.
 When there is detected changes in the code, only relevant tests will be ran again..
 All tests will run when a server file is updated.
 This will use your local database.

 ### Test data
-To load fixtures into database, run `npm run load`.
+To load fixtures into database, run `yarn run load`.

 If you're running the API from Docker Compose, do the following:

 1. Attach to the container's bash shell:`docker exec -i -t radiorevolt-api  /bin/bash`
-2. The run `npm run load` from there.
+2. The run `yarn run load` from there.
 3. Type `exit` to leave the shell.

 In case you need to reset your database, do the following: